-Be a candidate for the Rendez-vous Point (RP) role
+Participating in Rendez-vous Point (RP) elections

 Multicast groups must be very thoroughly managed (no address overlaps) so that the RP election mechanism can be used while static RPs are being defined.

 The RP plays an essential role in how PIM-SM runs.
 If a RP is already configured on the network, the SNS firewall cannot be a candidate.